KArmbruster/AI-in-the-Sheets/README.md

 ## Usage

-You can interact with the Gemini API in two ways:

-### 1. Using the `=GEMINI()` Custom Function

-This is the most flexible way to use the script.
-You can use it just like any other spreadsheet function.
+You can interact with the Gemini API using the `=GEMINI()` custom function.
+This is the most flexible way to use the script, and you can use it just like any other spreadsheet function.

 **Syntax:**